cjpepin/Power_Progress/README.md

 Successfully deployed to Heroku!!
 Next step is to make the site/navbar functional on a phone.

+## 1/19/2022

+Ended up figuring out the scroll issue, so datapoints in the table for each block is not taking up the entire page.
+The actual style still needs much work, but the spreadsheet will fairly consistently autosave whenever clicked outside of the table and update the database with any changes.
+Currently a very slow way of doing things, but will be made more efficient soon.

 ### Goals

 1. Adding a coaches form of the site where a coach can track the data of multiple lifters given certain credentials to access their data.